Salvo-kun/a-star/README.md

 The program can be used to find the optimal path (in terms of cost) from a source to a destination node on large graphs.

 ## Getting Started
-The program MUST be run on a Linux environment, since it uses the POSIX thread (pthread) libraries.
+The program MUST be compiled and run on a Linux environment, since it uses platform-specific libraries.
 The program receives as input `.txt` files with the following format:
 - first line with the total number of nodes and the type of the graph (0 if undirected, 1 if directed)
 - One line for each node with variable number of fields: node id, additional data (eg. x,y coordinates for 2D grid)
 - Variable number of lines with two fields: start node id, end node id (edge)

-A set of different benchmarks are provided inside the project (`.map` files).
+A set of different benchmarks are provided inside the project (`.map` files, still to be converted, more on this later).

 ## Usage
 The program can be built using `make` command from a linux shell.
 To run the program use `./bin/aStar [OPTION...]
 IN_FILE`

 To choose the algorithm use `-a ALGORITHM` where ALGORITHM can be: